top of page

 Sarah Beard

-Dyslexia Assessor and Dyslexia Specialist Tutor, Centre Director
+Dyslexia Assessor and Dyslexia Specialist Tutor, Trainer and Centre Director.

-Sarah is the founder and director of DITTAS.
-She is a Dyslexia Consultant with extensive experience teaching and assessing learners of all ages, having worked for over twenty-five years supporting dyslexic learners, including many years in a College of Further Education.
-Sarah also lectures locally and nationally on the subject of dyslexia and SpLD and has trained over 300 teachers to become Dyslexia Specialists in teaching and assessing students with SpLD (Dyslexia).
+Sarah is the founder and director of SJB Assessments and Dyslexia Solutions Online ( formerly dittas).
+She is a Dyslexia Consultant with extensive experience teaching and assessing learners of all ages, having worked for over thirty years supporting dyslexic learners, including many years in a College of Further Education.
+Sarah also lectures locally and nationally on the subject of dyslexia and SpLD and has trained over 300 teachers to become dyslexia specialists in teaching and assessing students with SpLD (Dyslexia).
 She was a joint founder of the PAPAA course, a nationally recognised qualification in assessing Access Arrangements.
 Sarah offers assessments for all ages and tutors children aged 6-14.
 She regularly attends training events to supplement her Continuing Professional Development (CPD) and believes that you never stop learning.

 Cathy